Shopify/ruby-lsp-rails/README.md

-# Rails Ruby Lsp
+# Ruby LSP Rails

-The Rails Ruby Lsp is a [Ruby LSP](https://github.com/Shopify/ruby-lsp) extension for extra Rails editor features, such as:
+Ruby LSP Rails is a [Ruby LSP](https://github.com/Shopify/ruby-lsp) extension for extra Rails editor features, such as:

 - Displaying an ActiveRecord model's database columns and types when hovering over it
 - (More to come!)